 Raghad Haddad is a viola player from Syria.
 We spoke to her about her amazing story and what life’s like for refugee musicians from the UK

-On 1 March at St John’s Smith Square the London Phoenix Orchestra will perform a concert to raise money for ‘Help Refugees’.
+On 1 March at St John’s Smith Square the London Phoenix Orchestra performed a concert to raise money for ‘Help Refugees’.

-But what makes this concert particularly special, is that one of the soloists is herself a Syrian refugee.
+But what made this concert particularly special, is that one of the soloists is herself a Syrian refugee.

 Raghad Haddad was born in Syria and studied viola at the Higher Institute of Music in Damascus.
 She went on to teach viola at the institute and joined the Syrian National Symphony Orchestra.

 In 2016 the orchestra toured Europe, including an appearance at Glastonbury.
 After the tour Raghad and eight of her fellow musicians presented themselves at border control and requested asylum.